How do I register for Park District programs?

 Volunteering is a great way to get involved, learn new skills and meet new people.
 Our volunteers receive special benefits as well as the respect they so richly deserve for serving the community through the Park District.
 You must be at least 16 years old.

-Lake Park Golf Course Starters, Contact Brian Panek, Manager of Golf & Facilities
+Lake Park Golf Course Starters, contact Brian Panek, Manager of Golf & Facilities.
+847-803-GOLF

-Special Events, Contact Linda Traina, Superintendent of Recreation
+Special Events, contact Linda Traina, Superintendent of Recreation, or Jennifer Boys, Assistant Superintendent of Recreation.
+847-391-5711

 How do I rent a room in a facility or in one of the parks?

 Park District rooms and buildings are available for rental use when available.
-Since Park District programs have first priority and generally use all buildings Monday through Friday, facility spaces are generally more available on Saturdays and Sundays.
+Since Park District programs have first priority, and generally use all buildings Monday through Friday, facility spaces are often more available on Saturdays and Sundays.
 Unfortunately, rentals are not available on legal holidays.
 Kitchen facilities are designed for limited food preparation as can be accommodated by a range, oven, and refrigerator.
-Download a rental agreement.

-Photos of the rooms at Prairie Lakes, the Arndt Park and Cumberland Terrace Fieldhouses, and the Lake Park Picnic Shelter are available for you to see: Photos
+Photos of the rooms at Prairie Lakes, the Arndt Park, West Park and Cumberland Terrace Fieldhouses, and the Lake Park Picnic Shelters are available for you to see: Photos

 The following facilities are available for rent: